What happens to new product applications?

 If you don’t have Risk configured, the smart policy assigns the same set of tasks for every application.

 Smart policies for company profiles may have tasks with associate smart policies.
 Any associate smart policies are applied now.
-The tasks specified in the associate smart policies are created and added to the Due diligence tasks of the profiles of the relevant associates.
+The tasks specified in the associate smart policies are created on the profiles of the relevant associates.

 3. Any automatic checks are performed